 From rice and quinoa to pasta and buckwheat, learn how to cook different grains and grain-based products in your Instant Pot pressure cooker with our comprehensive 101 guides.

-Let’s learn how to cook grains!
+Let’s learn how to cook grains in your Instant Pot!
 Literally all the grains.
 Or at least we’re going to try.
-The Instant Pot is a fantastic tool for cooking nearly everything, but grains work particularly well.
+Your pressure cooker is a fantastic tool for cooking nearly everything, but grains work particularly well.

 Let’s begin with one of the basics, and a fantastic ingredient to incorporate into your weekly meal prep.
-It’s plain making a versatile blank canvas, and it’s pretty nutritionally neutral meaning nothing about it really stands out, but nothing about it is particularly bad for you either.
+Rice is quite plain, making it a versatile blank canvas.
+It’s pretty nutritionally neutral meaning nothing about it really stands out, but nothing about it is particularly bad for you either.

 Rice is naturally gluten-free, so many people can enjoy it.
 Finally, it’s a great source of quick energy.
 Saucy chicken dishes, burritos and burrito bowls, and stir-fried dishes all pair beautifully atop a bed of rice.
-These instructions work for plain white rice as well.
+These instructions for Instant Pot rice work for most types of plain white rice.

 - Use a 1:1 ratio of water to rice.

-- Use the handy rice button, or manually set to high pressure setting the time to around 10 minutes.
+- We seem to get the best results using Manual/Pressure Cook function key, HIGH pressure for about 5 minutes.
 White rice cooks relatively quickly, but still needs some time to soak up all that water!

 - To add more flavour, try cooking your rice in chicken broth or vegetable broth.